CMLL Super Viernes (December 2012): December 7, 2012

 Consejo Mundial de Lucha Libre's (CMLL) December 7, 2012, Super Viernes show was originally promoted as Noches Britanica ("British Night") and was to be copromoted by the British Embassy in Mexico City.
 The event was set to include musical performances by British Musicians, a red double decker bus and a number of Buckingham palace guards.
 The event was nicknamed Un Lucha con Causa ("Wrestling for a cause") and was supported by John Langdon Down foundation for Down's syndrome research On December 6, 2012 the British Embassy announced that they, along with the John Langdon Down foundation were pulling their support for the "British Night" event, due to CMLL being unwilling to provide the foundation with a specific percentage of the ticket sales.

 The show featured the second block of the 2012 2012 La Copa Junior Tournament, which included ten second-generation wrestlers.
-CMLL announced that the one of the featured matches, originally promoted under the tagline Las Joyas de la Corona (Spanish for "The Crown Jewels"), would be a singles match between La Sombra and Último Guerrero with no time limit.
+CMLL announced that one of the featured matches, originally promoted under the tagline Las Joyas de la Corona (Spanish for "The Crown Jewels"), would be a singles match between La Sombra and Último Guerrero with no time limit.
 The winner of the match still received a trophy even after the "British Night" aspects were abandoned, but there was no mention of the Las Joyas de la Corona name, nor the actual reason for why the trophy was awarded.
 The main event of the show was Diamante Azul and Rush teaming up with Máscara Dorada in their first match back from their tour of Japan.
 The team faced off against Los Hijos del Averno (Averno, Ephesto and Mephisto).